Used car buyers guide: Practical problems

 Lets start with the estate car (We sold this Skoda VRS last year).
 Estate cars are, more often than not, based on similar saloon models and used to be the car of choice for the family.
 The benefits of an estate car practicality wise are what have kept them in production for so long.
-The most obvious benefit is the boot space with estate cars having some of the largest boot spaces on the market, out performing most SUVs, crossovers and even small vans when the seats are folded. if you need a space for longer objects (think skiing or fishing) then the estate is likely the car for you although cabin height can be limiting.
+The most obvious benefit is the boot space with estate cars having some of the largest boot spaces on the market, out performing most SUVs, crossovers and even small vans when the seats are folded.
+If you need a space for longer objects (think skiing or fishing) then the estate is likely the car for you although cabin height can be limiting.

 Another advantage of the estate is the fact that they're based on a car platform as we mentioned earlier.
 This means that although the car is physically longer than its counterparts, its often the same width and so not as difficult to get through tighter gaps as the big and bulky options.
-The whole setup is very similar to driving a saloon or hatch meaning its a familar feel to those cars inside.
+The whole setup is very similar to driving a saloon or hatch meaning its a familiar feel to those cars inside.
 There's also the benefit of ride height.
 The low ride height in an estate means that heavy loads are much easier to get on board and also makes them feel sharper in the corners compared to the taller vehicles.

 Of course these advantages do come with a flip side, the lower ride height won't be ideal if you suffer from mobility issues for example and the more sporty road setup will see the estate struggle in serious off road situations (though some do come with higher ride heights and all wheel drive like the Audi All road variants).